An eating disorder is a mental health condition where you use the control of food to cope with feelings and other situations.

-It can involve eating too much or too little, or becoming obsessed with your weight and body shape.
+Unhealthy eating behaviours may include eating too much or too little or worrying about your weight or body shape.

 The most common eating disorders are:

-- anorexia nervosa – when you try to keep your weight as low as possible by not eating enough food, exercising too much, or both
+- anorexia nervosa – trying to control your weight by not eating enough food, exercising too much, or doing both

-- binge eating disorder (BED) – when you regularly lose control of your eating, eat large portions of food all at once until you feel uncomfortably full, and are then often upset or guilty
+- binge eating disorder (BED) – eating large portions of food until you feel uncomfortably full

-If you or people around you are worried that you have an unhealthy relationship with food that's affecting your eating habits, you could have an eating disorder.
+If you or people around you are worried that you have an unhealthy relationship with food, you could have an eating disorder.

 Symptoms of eating disorders include: